Travelling waves and heteroclinic networks in models of spatially-extended cyclic competition: Analysis of heteroclinic bifurcations destroying periodic orbits

 \subsubsection{Orbit flip and saddle-node bifurcations}

-We now show that---under certain assumptions on \eref{eqn:bif}---an orbit flip bifurcation occurs in which \(\polarthetaetilde\) goes to \(\pi\) and the heteroclinic orbit becomes tangent to the strong unstable manifold of \(\xi_{1}\).
+We now show that if the two terms on the left-hand side of \eref{eqn:bif} are of equal order, an orbit flip bifurcation occurs in which \(\polarthetaetilde\) goes to \(\pi\) and the heteroclinic orbit becomes tangent to the strong unstable manifold of \(\xi_{1}\).
 This calculation is similar to that in \sref{sssec:xi_orb_flip}.

 Consider \eref{eqn:bif}, but suppose that $A_{5}\ll A_{6}$ and so both terms of the left-hand side must be considered.
 We can therefore solve \eref{eqn:bif} for $A_{5}$,

 Since we have $\lem-\lep<0$, if $\lcm+\ltm+\lem<0$ also, $A_{5}$ will go to zero as $T$ goes to infinity.
 As \(\tan\polarthetaetilde=-A_{5}/A_{6}\) (see \sref{sec:appendix} for exact details, though the reason is similar to \sref{ssec:re_xi}), \(\tan\polarthetaetilde\) will go to \(0\) as \(A_{5}\) goes to \(0\), and \(\polarthetaetilde\) will go to \(\pi\).
 At this point, the heteroclinic orbit from \(\xi_{1}\) to \(\xi_{2}\) will be tangent to the strong unstable manifold of \(\xi_{1}\) for the dynamics restricted to \(P_{1}\).